VivekaAryan/Reddit-Data-Pipeline/README.md

         - __Task Execution__: Celery workers pick up tasks from the Redis queue, execute them, and then report the results back to the PostgreSQL database.
         - __Concurrency__: Multiple Celery workers can run in parallel, each capable of executing different tasks simultaneously, thus improving the throughput of the Airflow system.
         - __Fault Tolerance__: Celery handles task retries and failures, providing robustness to the workflow execution.
 If a worker fails to execute a task, Celery can reassign the task to another worker.

+#### 1.2.
+Create ```Dockerfile``` file
+This Dockerfile is used to build a custom Apache Airflow image with specific dependencies.
+Here's a brief summary of each step:

+- __Base Image__: Starts with the official Apache Airflow image, version 2.7.1 with Python 3.11.
+- __Copy Dependencies__: Copies the requirements.txt file from the local directory to the Airflow directory in the container.
+- __Install System Packages__: Switches to the root user, updates package lists, and installs gcc and python3-dev to compile and build Python packages.
+- __Switch User__: Switches back to the airflow user to follow security best practices.
+- __Install Python Packages__: Installs the Python packages listed in requirements.txt using pip.

+This setup ensures that the custom Airflow environment has all the necessary dependencies and configurations to run your workflows efficiently.

+#### 1.2.
+Create ```airflow.env``` file
+This environment file is crucial for configuring an Apache Airflow deployment with CeleryExecutor, using Redis as a message broker and PostgreSQL as both the result backend and metadata database.
+The configurations ensure secure storage of sensitive data and appropriate logging levels, while also preventing unnecessary example DAGs from being loaded.

+Here's a summary of each variable:

+- ```AIRFLOW__CORE__EXECUTOR=CeleryExecutor```<br>
+    Sets the executor type to CeleryExecutor, enabling distributed task execution using Celery.

+- ```AIRFLOW__CELERY__BROKER_URL=redis://redis:6379/0```<br>
+    Specifies the URL for the Celery message broker.
+In this case, it's using Redis running on the redis service, accessible at port 6379 and database 0.

+- ```AIRFLOW__CELERY__RESULT_BACKEND=db+postgresql://postgres@postgres:5432/airflow_reddit```<br>
+    Sets the result backend for Celery to a PostgreSQL database.
+This URL points to a PostgreSQL database named airflow_reddit hosted on the postgres service, with postgres as both the username and password.

+- ```AIRFLOW__DATABASE__SQL_ALCHEMY_CONN=postgresql+psycopg2://postgres@postgres:5432/airflow_reddit```<br>
+    Configures the SQLAlchemy connection string for the Airflow metadata database.
+It uses PostgreSQL with the psycopg2 driver, connecting to the airflow_reddit database with postgres as the username and password.

+- ```AIRFLOW__CORE__FERNET_KEY=46BKJoQYlPPOexq0OhDZnIlNepKFf87WFwLbfzqDDho=```<br>
+    Provides the Fernet key for encrypting sensitive data in the Airflow metadata database.
+Fernet encryption is used to securely store connection credentials.

+- ```AIRFLOW__CORE__LOGGING_LEVEL=INFO```<br>
+    Sets the logging level to INFO, which controls the verbosity of Airflow's logging output.

+- ```AIRFLOW__CORE__LOAD_EXAMPLES=False```<br>
+    Disables the loading of example DAGs.
+By setting this to False, Airflow won't load the example workflows, keeping the environment clean and focused on user-defined DAGs.